patrickhuber/wrangle/README.md

 Set the WRANGLE_BIN environment variable.
 Add WRANGLE_BIN to your path.

+* For windows the default suggested value for `WRANGLE_BIN` is : `c:\tools\wrangle\bin`
+* For linux and mac the default suggested value for `WRANGLE_BIN` is : `/opt/wrangle/bin`

 Place the wrangle executable in WRANGLE_BIN

+### Settings

+There are several settings that can be configured for wrangle.
 ### Environment Variables

 For ease of use you can set the WRANGLE_CONFIG and WRANGLE_PACKAGES environment variables.

 * WRANGLE_CONFIG - specifies where the configuration will reside, similar to bosh bootloader's BBL_STATE_DIR, this is set to your working directory.
 You can also specify this file with the -c flag.
 * WRANGLE_PACKAGES - specifies where package versions will be installed.
 You can also specify this path with the -p flag.
+This is optional if you specify the WRANGLE_ROOT and will default to $WRANGLE_ROOT/packages
 * WRANGLE_ROOT - the root directory where wrangle stores artifacts
-* WRANGLE_BIN - the location where wrangle stores symlinks (or shims)
+* WRANGLE_BIN - the location where wrangle stores symlinks (or shims).
+This is optional if you specify the WRANGLE_ROOT and will default to $WRANGLE_ROOT/bin

 ### The Configuration File